GrandComicsDatabase/gcd-django/docs/development/CORE_SETUP.md

 # Core development environment

 This is the supported one-clone setup for working on `gcd-django`.
 It runs the application with Python 3.13 and MySQL 8.0.
-Elasticsearch, sample data, image fixtures, and optional service integrations are intentionally outside this first setup layer.
+Elasticsearch and optional service integrations are intentionally outside this first setup layer.

 ## Docker (default)